splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

    :width: 100%
    :alt:

-To configure your users, teams, and tokens complete the following primary tasks:
+To configure your users, teams, and tokens, complete the following primary tasks:

 #. :ref:`phase1-create-trial`
 #. :ref:`phase1-network`